 For $j\in [r]$, let $\bZ_j = \sum_{k\le j} \X_k$.
 Then, $\bZ_1, \dots, \bZ_r$ forms a submartingale with

-We then apply Azuma's inequality (see \cref{lem: azuma rsz}) to infer that $\bZ_r \ge 2$ with probability at least $0.999$.
-Since $\bZ_r$ represents the sum total of `contributions' of influences of variables towards $1$, whenever $\bZ_r \ge 2$ it must be that $f$ has been `pushed' towards $1$ by a `total amount' of $1$.
-In all such cases, $\Pr[f|_{B_R\cup B_H} = 1] \ge 0.999$ and the process must succeed.
-Since this happens with probability at least $0.999$, the process succeeds with at least this probability. \end{proof}
+We apply Azuma's inequality (see \cref{lem: azuma rsz}) to infer that $\bZ_r \ge 2$ with probability $\ge 0.999$.
+Since $\bZ_r$ represents the sum total of `contributions' of influences towards $1$, whenever $\bZ_r \ge 2$ it must be that $f$ has been `pushed' towards $1$ by a total amount of $1$; so, $\Pr[f|_{B_R\cup B_H} = 1] \ge 0.999$ and the process succeeds.
+Since this happens with probability $\ge 0.999$, the process succeeds with at least this probability. \end{proof}